Updated: Aug 9

 It is observed that over 50% of obligations are driven by stakeholder expectations not regulatory requirements.
 This is expected to increase with further adoption of ESG objectives.
 Including the entire scope of obligations would help promote trust, strengthen a company's social license and demonstrate that compliance is valued.

 Doing the minimum that regulation demands is a weak position especially when it comes to safety.

 4. The audit function inappropriately assumes managerial accountability for compliance

 The lack of clear accountability for compliance obligations often results in the audit function taking on this role and determining how compliance should be met and what the obligations should be.
 This diminishes the responsibility of managers who have the compliance role and should be the ones who are accountable.

 Companies are now conducting pre-audits to get ready for internal audits to get ready for external audits.
 All of these in hopes that they satisfy a benchmark specified by an external auditor or regulator which is something that companies should already know and be certain of.
-When it comes to safety, waiting for an audit every year (or every other year) is far too late to find this out and creates unnecessary risk for employees and stakeholders.
+When it comes to safety or cybersecurity, waiting for an audit every year (or every other year) is far too late to find this out and creates unnecessary risk for employees and stakeholders.

-Companies should take ownership of their compliance obligations and execute proactive steps to ensure that they are met.
+Companies should take ownership of their compliance obligations and execute proactive steps to ensure they are met.
 They should not defer or wait for an external auditor to tell them if they have achieved their own compliance obligations.
 Meeting compliance obligations is a performance process just like anything else a company does and it is time to bring it back inside and in front where it belongs.